-Remember to save changes to the service after modifying any information by clicking the Save Service icon at the top right corner of the pane.
+Remember to save changes to the service after modifying any information by clicking the Save Service icon at the top right corner of the pane (see Figure 6).

 2.2 Service files

 The FILES tab lists all the files that form the service definition on the F-TEP server (Figure 7).